Cozy Peach Kitchen

 Recipe features

-• versatile: try different spice combinations and add your favorite veggies to make it your own
+• Versatile: Try different spice combinations and add your favorite veggies to make it your own (seasoning ideas included down below!)

 Labeled ingredients used to make a tofu scramble.

-• Tofu: I use firm or extra firm tofu, but medium firm or super firm also work if that's what you have on hand.
+• Tofu: I use firm or extra firm tofu, but super firm also works and will cook a little more quickly because it has less water in it.

 • Soy sauce can be replaced with coconut aminos or tamari for a gluten-free option.
 I like to use reduced-sodium soy sauce for more control over saltiness.